rorph/tapeman/README.md

 ## Limitations / Warnings

 - Concurrent multi-drive support
-- LTOFS/TAPEFS - I run this on my LTO4 MSL4048, since I don't use LTOFS, this script wasn't test on it, it might just work ...
+- LTOFS/TAPEFS - I run this on my LTO4 MSL4048, since I don't use LTOFS, this wasn't test on it, it might just work ...
-- This script will not work without a changer, or at least wasn't tested at all without one
+- This will not work without a changer, or at least wasn't tested at all without one
-- When DD fails, `tapeman` rolls back a few blocks and resume writing the file, this might not be supported by your drive, specially when automatic EOF blocks are enabled.
+- When DD fails, `tapeman` rolls back a few blocks and resume writing the file, this mitigate poor tape issues, however it might not be supported by your drive, specially when automatic EOF blocks are enabled.

 ## TODO